jaswindersingh2/SPOT-RNA/README.md

 **2D plots of predicted secondary structure:**

 To get the 2D plots of SPOT-RNA output, VARNA[3] tool is used.
 Please refer to http://varna.lri.fr/ for detailed information about this tool.
 To run this tool, please make sure Java plugin version >= 1.6 is installed in the system.
-To check whether java is installed or not use following command:
+To check whether java is installed or not use following command can be used.
 ```
 java -version
 ```